kristenlebersole-alt/ai-product-strategy/01-the-bet/prototype.md

 # The Prototype Bet

 ## What I Built
-** <!-- An ability to upload the contract with I helping to read the PDF and parse the various rules into an editable table as a verify of the informtion --> **
+* <!-- An ability to upload the contract with I helping to read the PDF and parse the various rules into an editable table as a verify of the informtion --> **
+*An ability to upload the contract with I helping to read the PDF and parse the various rules into an editable table as a verify of the informtion*

 ## Tool Used
 **<!-- Loveable -->**